redfieldchristabel/laravel-dockerize/README.md

 #### Installing Additional Extensions

 To install extensions like `imagick` or `pgsql`, create a `Dockerfile` in your project root.
 The default entrypoint runs `composer install`, so you don’t need to include it in the Dockerfile.
 In development, the `/var/www/vendor` mount ensures updates are fast.
-In production, a precise vendor mount is used (see Production Deployment).
+In production, only `/var/www/vendor` is mounted to optimize security (see Production Deployment).

 **Example** `Dockerfile` **(Alpine-based)**: